sequenceiq/slider/src/site/markdown/manpage.md

     hoya destroy cluster1

-### `exists \<cluster>`
+### `exists \<cluster> [--live]`

-Probe the existence of a running instance of the named Hoya cluster
+Probe the existence of the named Hoya cluster.
+If the `--live` flag is set, the cluster must be running

 If not, an error code is returned.

+When the --live` flag is unset, the command looks for the cluster to be defined in the filesystem -its operation state is not checked.

+Return codes

+     0 : cluster is defined in the filesystem
+    70 : cluster is unknown

+Example:

+    hoya exists cluster4

+### Live Tests

+When the --live` flag is set, the cluster must be running for the command to succeed

 1. The probe does not check the status of any Hoya-deployed services, merely that a cluster has been deployed
-1. A cluster that is finished or failed is not considered to exist -this is to be consistent with the rule that a new Hoya cluster can be created if an existing cluster exists in any of the YARN termination states.
+1. A cluster that is finished or failed is not considered to be live.

-Example

-    hoya destroy cluster1
+Return codes

+     0 : cluster is running
+    -1 : cluster exists but is not running
+    70 : cluster is unknown

+Example:

+    hoya exists cluster4 --live

 ### `flex <cluster> [--role rolename count]* [--persist true|false]`